reqshark/3gslick.js/README.md

 Use [Handbrake](http://handbrake.fr/downloads.php).

 Use the mobile device console to understand whether your program functions as you intend.
 I imagine adobe has something.
 Also I would assume phone gap has some type of console, though I have not yet checked the docs.
 I use the iOS Simulator App outputing console messages in Safari.
-The only drawbacks are that I have to install Xcode and I'm reading console messages in something other than Chrome which is unatural to me.
-Safari console is a little out of control and I can't figure out how to stop the thing from running its performance checks during the simulator refreshes for the life of me.
+Refreshing Safari console invokes the performance analytics waterfall regardless on each http transaction despite my disinterest in anythign but the console.
+That shit is out of control but it's what I end up using.
 For more on that subject consult the horse's mouth over here: [Apple Dev Docs, Debugging Web Content on iOS](http://goo.gl/8A7BN)

 ## Usage